 Diagnoses of Autism or ASD are on the rise, now affecting 1 in 68 Americans, with a greater prevalence in males.
 The causes of autism aren’t precisely understood, but both genetic and environmental factors are thought to be associated with the disorder.

-The use of the Autism Spectrum Disorder / ASD term was formalized in 2013 with the publication of the DSM-5 diagnostic manual.
-A variety of autistic disorders were merged into one label.
-Individual disorders had included autistic disorder, Asperger syndrome, childhood disintegrative disorder, and pervasive developmental disorder not otherwise specified.
-All of these now are put under the label of ASD, and those with one of these disorder will often be said to be “on the Spectrum”.
+The use of the term ‘Autism Spectrum Disorder’ was formalized in 2013 with the publication of the DSM-5 diagnostic manual.
+With this update, a variety of autistic disorders were merged under one umbrella term: autistic disorder, Asperger syndrome, childhood disintegrative disorder, and pervasive developmental disorder not otherwise specified.
+Individuals with one of these disorders are often said to be “on the Spectrum.”